atifhayat24/atifhayat24/README.md

 - 👀 I’m interested in Exploring Web Developement World
 - 🌱 I’m currently learning React js
 - 💞️ I’m looking to collaborate on any web related project
-- 📫 How to reach me atifhayat.com
+- 📫 Reach me atifhayat.com

 A ship in harbor is safe, but that is not what ships are built for.